ArsenTech/downloads/README.md

 - **Tools:** Firebase
 ## FAQ
 #### What's This?
 Downloads collection from ArsenTech.
-This Contains Virus-Free Software selected carefully by ArsenTech.
-It Includes Windows, Software, Drivers and so on.
-We're not a replacement for other websites that offer downloads, but we like to provide a nice way to provide you the files easily.
-We promise that we won't put any advertisements or charge any, free to download for anyone looking for anyone who wants to easily download a piece a software that you can't easily find or want to go through the hassle.
+This Contains Virus-Free Software selected carefully by ArsenTech.<br>It Includes Windows, Software, Drivers and so on.
+We're not a replacement for other websites that offer downloads, but we like to provide a nice way to provide you the files easily.<br> We promise that we won't put any advertisements or charge any, free to download for anyone looking for anyone who wants to easily download a piece a software that you can't easily find or want to go through the hassle.
 #### I'm the Copyright owner of these file(s) and I Want to Take These File(s) down!
 You can send an email to arsentech5002@gmail.com.
 Then We'll look into your request and respond it as soon as possible :-)
 #### Are the software provided here cracked or modified in any form?